RedHatWorkshops/fusev7-workshop/labs/10-migrate-rider-auto-ws.md

 # Migrate the Rider-Auto-WS component to SpringBoot standalone

-This project demonstrates the migration of a karaf-based SOAP webservice from [Rider Auto](https://github.com/RedHatWorkshops/rider-auto-osgi/tree/master/rider-auto-ws) to Fuse 7 standalone SpringBoot.
+This project demonstrates the migration of a Karaf-based SOAP webservice from [Rider Auto](https://github.com/RedHatWorkshops/rider-auto-osgi/tree/master/rider-auto-ws) to Fuse 7 standalone SpringBoot.

 ### Prerequisites